aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M08-Unit 3 Monitor a load balancer resource using Azure Monitor.md

 ### Task 10: Create a Log Analytics Workspace

+In this task, you will create a Log Analytics workspace to enable logging and monitoring of your resources.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Log Analytics**, and then select **Log Analytics workspaces** under services.

 1. Select **+ Create**.